whomfire01/fedramp-demo/README.md

 ## Directory Structure

-- `oscal-examples/`: Contains sample OSCAL JSON files.
+- `oscal/`: Contains OSCAL JSON files demonstrating security controls and compliance examples.
-- `config-examples/`: Contains configuration examples in YAML format.
+- `config/`: Contains configuration files for key management and compliance settings.
-- `scripts/`: Contains Python scripts for generating OSCAL files and reports.
+- `scripts/`: Contains Python scripts for generating OSCAL files, compliance reports, and updating the POA&M.
 - `vulnerability-scan-results/`: Contains sample vulnerability scan results used to update the POA&M.

 ## Dependencies

 This project uses Python for automation.
 The following Python libraries are required:
 - `json` (standard library, no installation needed)
+- `yaml` (installable via `pip install pyyaml`)

 To run the script, you need to have Python installed on your machine.